hyundai-robotics/doc-hi6-open-api/3-project/2-post/1-reload_updated_jobs.md

 ﻿## 3.2.1 `reload_updated_jobs`

-### 설명
+### Description

 `reload_updated_jobs`

-- `POST` : 작업 파일들을 갱신하는 요청을 보냅니다.
+- `POST` : Send a request to update working files.
-- FTP 로 job 파일을 제어기에 전송하는 경우, 해당 API 를 통해 reload 요청을 해야 전송된 job 파일이 메모리에 반영이 됩니다.
+- When transmitting a job file to the controller via FTP, a reload request must be made through the corresponding API for the transmitted job file to be reflected in memory.

 ### path-parameter